 The standards applied are from the Statewide Planning Goals, Joint Management Agreement, City Comprehensive Plan and County Zoning Ordinance.
+The Hunsaker request requires the Planning Commission to address two separate actions - a recommendation to the Board for approval or denial of the rezone and the final appealable decision on the Land Division request.
 The criteria for approval of the Zoning Map Amendment are found in Umatilla County Development Code Sections 152.750-152.755.
+The criteria for approval of the Type II Land Division are found in Umatilla County Development Code Sections 152.680-152.686.